 Halwego is the highest point on Ukerewe island with large rocks and caves.

 The viewpoint was once used as meeting places for men in the community to discuss aspects of village life over alcohol made from bananas.
 It was also used as a spot for sacrificial rituals and to monitor wildlife for hunting.
 Since these times though, wildlife has moved out of the region and sacrifices no longer take place, so the area has become a well known spot for visitors to stop and admire the beautiful landscapes.

 Further West is Rubya Forest and beach, an enormous 35 km stretch of pine trees and white sand.
 Driving there, you will suddenly notice the gorgeous wall of pine trees as you approach the forest, and eventually reach an area where you stop the car and can walk through the trees to the beach.

-Spend the rest of the morning at the beach, relaxing before your ferry back to Mwanza.
-Many sources cite the water to be safe for swimming but with Lake Victoria being well known for crocodile related deaths and bilharzia, I didn’t take the chance.
+Spend the rest of the morning at the beach, relaxing before the ferry back to Mwanza.
+Many sources cite the water to be safe for swimming, but with Lake Victoria being well known for crocodile related deaths and bilharzia, I didn’t take the chance.

 You can definitely getaway with packing ultralight for your weekend getaway to Ukerewe island.
-You will only really need one set of athletic clothing for the bike tour or walking tour and a change of clothes for the same evening and next day.
+You will only really need one set of athletic clothing for the bike tour or walking tour, and a change of clothes for the same evening and next day.
 If you aren’t sure what to pack, don’t worry!
-Here is a helpful list of everything I brought:
+I have a helpful packing list of everything I recommend for East Africa.